SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

     $ sudo apt install -y python3-pip python3-dev
     $ sudo apt install -y nfs-common nfs-kernel-server

-Copy the public key of the passphrase-less ssh key pair that will be used for nowcast cloud operations into :file:`$HOME/.ssh/authorized_keys` pm the head node:
+Copy the public key of the passphrase-less ssh key pair that will be used for nowcast cloud operations into :file:`$HOME/.ssh/authorized_keys` on the head node:

 .. code-block:: console